1.Qualified persons and personal licences

 3.Peer to peer gaming, other networks and hosting

 6.Provision of credit by licensees and the use of credit cards

 9.Types and rules of casino and other games

 All remote licences, except any remote lottery licence the holder of which does not provide facilities for participation in instant win or high frequency lotteries1, remote gaming machine technical, gambling software, host, ancillary remote bingo, ancillary remote casino, ancillary remote betting, remote betting intermediary (trading rooms only) and remote general betting limited licences.

 Compliance with these is a condition of licences; therefore any breach of them by an operator may lead the Commission to review the operator’s licence with a view to suspension, revocation or the imposition of a financial penalty and would also expose the operator to the risk of prosecution.

-- in paragraph 1, the words ‘as explained in the Commission’s guidance (see paragraph 2)’; and the entirety of requirements 2 and 3 are not yet in effect
+- in paragraph 1, the words ‘as explained in the Commission’s guidance (see paragraph 2)’; and the entirety of requirements 2 and 3 are in force from 31 October 2023

-- the remainder of Social Responsibility Code Provision 3.4.3 is in effect from 12 September 2022.
+- the remainder of Social Responsibility (SR) Code Provision 3.4.3 is in force from 12 September 2022.